Measurement-Based HEDIS Depression Measures

-Measurement-based care (MBC) is a framework in which validated symptom rating scales and screening tools are routinely used in clinical practice to inform treatment decisions and adjustments.
-The most widely used tool in MBC is the Patient Health Questionnaire nine-item scale (PHQ-9).
-The PHQ-9 is a multipurpose tool used for screening, diagnosing, monitoring and measuring the severity of depression.
-The PHQ-9 has also been modified for use with patients aged 11-17 years.
-The modified version, the PHQ-Adolescent (PHQ-A), was validated for use in both primary care and school-based healthcare.
+Measurement-based care is a framework in which validated symptom rating scales and screening tools are routinely used in clinical practice to inform treatment decisions and adjustments.
+The most widely used tool is the Patient Health Questionnaire nine-item scale (PHQ-9).
+The PHQ-9 is a multipurpose tool used for screening, diagnosing, monitoring, and measuring the severity of depression symptoms.

-- Depression Remission or Response for Adolescents and Adults
+Depression Screening and Follow-up for Adolescents and Adults

-- Depression Screening and Follow-up for Adolescents and Adults
+Depression Remission or Response for Adolescents and Adults

 Adapted from depression measures developed by Minnesota Community Measurement (NQF #0711 and #1884), first implemented in HEDIS® 2017.